stwomack/pcf-hugo-workshop/content/post/lab-1.md

 2. Open the app url
   + When you push the apps, it will give the url route to the app.
   ![Welcome to PCF Workshop](/images/welcome.png)
-3. Walk through the App Console and the Ops Manager
+3. If you haven't already it is a good time to walk through the AppsManager: [console.cfhdc.kroger.com](http://console.cfhdc.kroger.com)

 Recap: Part 1